 SQL injections can enable a hacker to hijack your WordPress site and access control of it.
-From there, they can redirect your traffic, steal confidential data, injecting spam links, and display ads for illegal products.
+From there, they can redirect your traffic, steal confidential data, injecting spam links, manipulate search results with Japanese characters and display ads for illegal products.
 This kind of attack can cause irreparable damage to your site and your business.

 Luckily, SQL injections are preventable if you take the right security measures.
 In this guide, we address SQL injections and discuss in depth the effective measures to prevent them and safeguard your WordPress website.

 You can prevent SQL injections on your WordPress site by using a reliable security plugin.
 Install MalCare and the plugin will automatically scan and defend your site against such attacks.